 Her work has appeared in APR, LA Review of Books, The New Republic, The New Yorker, The Paris Review, Poetry, A Public Space, and the anthology Not That Bad: Dispatches from Rape Culture.

 She has received grants from the Cafe Royal Cultural Society and the Hadassah-Brandeis Institute.
-A former fellow at the New York Public Library’s Cullman Center for Scholars and Writers, and previously on the executive board of VIDA: Women in Literary Arts, she currently teaches poetry at Columbia University and Princeton University.
+A former fellow at the New York Public Library’s Cullman Center for Scholars and Writers, and previously on the executive board of VIDA: Women in Literary Arts, she teaches poetry at Columbia University and Princeton University.
 Born in Indianapolis, she grew up in Los Angeles and currently lives in Brooklyn.

 Photo credit: Ada Donnelly